 See NanoJapan Program Cost and Schedule for more information.

-In lieu of a program fee all NanoJapan participants will be required to register for at least 1 research/internship credit through the Rice University Summer School for College Students.
+In lieu of a program fee all NanoJapan participants will be required to register for at least 1 or up to 3 research credits through the Rice University Summer School.
+All students will be enrolled in ELEC 490: Electrical Engineering Research Projects.
 The cost of tuition and any related application fee (for non-Rice students) must be paid for individually.
-In 2013, the cost of 1 credit is estimated at $985.
+In 2013, the cost of 1 credit was estimated at $986.
 More information on summer course enrollment will be provided to selected recipients.

-NanoJapan participants must enroll for at least 1 research/internship credit but have the option of enrolling for up to 2 research/internship credits and must meet the following academic requirements:
+NanoJapan participants must enroll for at least 1 research/internship credit but have the option of enrolling for up to 3 research/internship credits and must successfully complete all aspects of the NanoJapan program (Pre-Departure, Language & Culture Orientation, Research Internship, & RQI) including submission of all required weekly internship reports and related assignments.

 Upon successful completion of the program students will receive a letter grade and be eligible to request a Rice University transcript.
 Non-Rice University students should speak with their academic advisor, study abroad office, or registrar's office to determine if credit received will be eligible for transfer to their home university prior to departure for Japan.